Spuriosity1/Spuriosity1.github.io/_posts/2022-03-19-ising-chain-1.md

 Note that a choice of what order to do the product in corresponds to a sign convention.
 This sign does not appear in expectation values, so is irrelevant.

+An important kind of Fermion is a _Majorana Fermion_ (sometimes called a 'real Fermion')

 ## Spins
 A _spin_ is a collection of three operators acting on the Hilbert space $$\mathbb{C}^{2s+1}$$.
 The